-At first glance, candlestick patterns may look complicated.
-But they’re actually a lot easier to read than it might seem initially.
-And they offer different information than line or bar charts that can help give you a better bird’s-eye view of what’s going on with a stock.
+At first glance, candlestick patterns may look complex.
+But they’re actually pretty easy to read.
+And they can offer much more valuable information than line or bar charts.

 Ready to learn more?
 In this post, you’ll get a basic education on candlestick patterns, including basic candlestick anatomy.
 I’ll also cover fundamental patterns and how to read and use the information you find.